hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 Jobs can have a maximal execution wall time of 3 days (72 hours).
 On the accelerator nodes, a shorter wall time of 1 day applies.
-For big parallel job, consider using the newer cluster :ref:`Vaughan<Vaughan hardware>`, which has nodes with 64 cores.
+For big parallel jobs, consider using the newer cluster :ref:`Vaughan<Vaughan hardware>`, which has nodes with 64 cores.